wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 	    $("#msg").html(msgstr)
 	});

-On click of the element with id `#about-btn`, we first get the html inside the element with id `msg` and append "o" to it.
-Then we change the HTML inside the element by calling the `html` function again, but this time passing through string `msgstr` to replace the html inside that element.
+When the element with `id` `#about-btn` is clicked, we first get the HTML inside the element with `id` `msg` and append `"o"` to it.
+We then change the HTML inside the element by calling the `html()` function again, but this time passing through string `msgstr` to replace the HTML inside that element.

-In this chapter we have provided a very rudimentary guide to using JQuery and incorporating it within your Django Application.
-From here you should be able to understand how JQuery operates and experiment with the different functions and libraries provided by JQuery and JQuery developers (see <http://jquery.com>).
-In the next chapter we will be using the JQuery to help provide AJAX functionality within Rango.
+In this chapter, we have provided a very rudimentary guide to using JQuery and how you can incorporate it within your Django app.
+From here, you should be able to understand how JQuery operates and experiment with the different functions and libraries provided by JQuery and JQuery developers.
+In the next chapter, we will be using JQuery to help provide AJAX functionality within Rango.